87: Samantha Béart Joins the Party!

 I was thinking more Sam Barlow, actually, what with the unreliable narrative,

-Yeah, there's, there's, it does a really good job of uh, like it has a mechanic that is very similar to like uh
+it does a really good job of like it has a mechanic that is very similar to like

-I loved immortality, so those types of games, the minute I saw this, I was like, oh, a game specifically made for me?
+So those types of games, the minute I saw this, I was like, oh, a game specifically made for me?
+Great.

 I had to play it before I left.

-i used to wonder why a lot of fmvs are like so short and then jesse and i off and on tried to put together an fmv before we've both had like a big interest in making one someday and
+I used to wonder why a lot of FMVs are like so short.
+And then Jesse and I off and on tried to put together an FMV before.

-And it's, it's, and it's so much like acting.
+Yeah.
+And it's, and it's so much like acting.

 Acting, make a choice.